DanielStolt/le_log4net/README.md

     * (2) Setup Log4Net (if you are not already using it).
     * (3) Configure the Logentries Log4Net plugin.

-You can obtain your Logentries account key on the Logentries UI, by clicking account in the top left corner
+You can obtain your Logentries account key on the Logentries UI, by clicking account in the bottom left corner.

-and then display account key on the right.
+It's displayed in grey on the right hand side.

 Logentries Log4net Plugin Setup
 --------------------------------